Parser API

 compile time.

-The parse
+The parse method

-has a single method parse
+A pest-derived Parser has a single method parse which returns a

-.
+Result< Pairs, Error >.
 To access the underlying parse tree, it is necessary

-on or unwrap
+to match on or unwrap the result:

 #![allow(unused)] fn main() { // check whether parse was successful match Parser::parse(Rule::enclosed, "(..6472..)") { Ok(mut pairs) => { let enclosed = pairs.next().unwrap(); // ... } Err(error) => { // ... } } }